InstitutionalGrammar/IG-Book/ig-parser.md

 ## IG Parser

-IG Parser is a tool that parses institutional statements in the IG Script notation, which allows for the machine-accessible parsing of institutional information, and it introduced as part of the [IG Book](book-content.md).
-The specific examples of encoded institutional statements referenced throughout Chapters 7 and 8 in the book can be found under [Book Examples](book-examples.md).
+IG Parser is a tool that parses institutional statements in the IG Script notation, which allows for the machine-accessible parsing of institutional information in the form of the Institutional Grammar (both the original version, as well as IG 2.0).
+The underlying syntax has been introduced as part of the [IG Book](book-content.md), with specific examples of encoded institutional statements referenced throughout Chapters 7 and 8 of the book provided under [Book Examples](book-examples.md).

 <center><a href="https://ig-parser.newinstitutionalgrammar.org/visual/">
 <img target="_blank" src="/figures/IG-Parser-UI-Visual.jpg" width="90%">